 Air conditioners are made to keep your house cool by removing warmth and excess humidity from the air.
 As the AC draws humidity from the air, it develops condensate, or water, inside your furnace or air handler.
 This water is typically sent through piping into your home’s drain system.

-Sometimes, a malfunction or sludge buildup may cause the piping to become plugged.
-When this occurs, moisture backs up in the drain pan inside.
-It can then spill into your house.
+At times, a malfunction or sludge buildup may cause the piping to become plugged.
+When this takes place, liquid backs up in the drain pan within your furnace or air handler.
+It can then flood into your residence.

 1. Condensate Drain is Full

 When hot air moves over the evaporator coil, water vapor is created on the cold metal exterior.
 Eventually, this liquid drains down the condensate line and into a pan under it.
 As the cooling sequence goes on, the condensate drains away before the pan overflows.

 However, mold mineral deposits, dirt and other accumulations may result in a plugged drain.
 This prevents the liquid from streaming away as intended.
 Leave the unclogging procedures to a pro like Becht/Givens Service Experts to guarantee it’s done accurately and without creating more damage.

 Several air conditioners require a condensate pump to suitably drain the water.
 Even if the drain isn’t clogged, water might accumulate in the pan and overflow if the condensate pump is inoperable.
 Make sure the pump is receiving power.
 If that’s not the hindrance, it’s time to consult with an air conditioning contractor like Becht/Givens Service Experts to find and fix the trouble.

 3. Evaporator Coil is Grubby or Broken